 Implant-Supported Dentures

-Both full and partial dentures can be secured to dental implants.
-This solution makes the false teeth more secure and stable, allowing them to function similar to natural teeth.
+We can secure both full and partial dentures to dental implants.
+This solution makes the false teeth more secure and stable, allowing them to function similarly to natural teeth.
 Implant dentures are not as bulky, have little to no eating restrictions, will not slip around in your mouth, and will prevent bone loss in the jaw.
-Dr. Romay offers full dental services at her dental practice.
-She will place between 4-8 dental implants in the jaw bone which will then be used to support a custom made denture.
 To learn more about the benefits of implant dentures, see The Benefits of Dental Implants.

 Denture FAQs

 Read through our frequently asked questions section about dentures to learn more about this tooth replacement solution.
-If you still have any questions or concerns about them, please contact us.
+Please contact us if you still have any questions or concerns.

 How should I care for my dentures?

-You will need to clean your dentures and your mouth daily.
+You should clean your dentures and your mouth daily.
 Rinsing your dentures after you eat will help maintain them.
-Use a soft-bristled brush and nonabrasive denture cleanser to brush your dentures.
+Use a denture brush and nonabrasive denture cleanser to brush your dentures.

 Soak them in a denture solution overnight to maintain their moisture.
-Make sure to rinse the dentures thoroughly before putting them back in your mouth, especially if they have been soaking in solution.
+Rinse the dentures thoroughly before putting them back in your mouth, especially if you soak them in solution.
+You should visit our office at least once a year to have your dentures examined to ensure they have a proper fit and do not require repair.

-I am concerned about denture slippage.
-What can be done?
+I’m concerned about denture slippage.
+What can I do?

 Can I sleep with my dentures in?

-No matter what kind of dentures you have, sleeping with them in is never a good idea and can lead to a multitude of health problems.
-Make sure to take out your dentures every night before bed.
-This helps keep your mouth free of bacteria, your gums healthy, and your bones intact and strong.
+No matter what kind of removable dentures you have, sleeping with them is never a good idea and can lead to many health problems.
+Sleeping without dentures will help keep your mouth free of bacteria, your gums healthy, and your bones intact and strong.
+Your dentures will last longer, and your gums will feel better from the nightly break.

 How long do dentures last?